 My programs are all created from evidence-based research.

-When I create a sleep program, I the methods I put in ALL my personalized sleep programs have all been very carefully analyzed, researched and endorsed with the and in accordance of the most up-to-date information.
+I create a sleep program that the methods I put in ALL my personalized sleep programs have all been very carefully analyzed, researched and endorsed with the and in accordance with the most up-to-date information.

 These methods have been proven to help over 250,000 babies, toddler, child and adults worldwide.

-The programs I write use the following evidence and research as my current references when I create the sleep program:
+I use the following evidence and research as my current references when I create the sleep program:

 Gradisar M, Jackson K, Spurrier N, Gibson J, Whitham J, Williams A.S, Dolby R, Kennaway DJ.
 Behavioral Interventions for Infant Sleep Problems: A Randomized Controlled Trial http://pediatrics.aappublications.org/content/early/2016/05/21/peds.2015-1486